 Consider the following scenarios:

 - Your business offers services within a client’s home, such as dog walking or in-home check-ins.
 A client’s house key is misplaced by one of your staff members while on the job.
-In this scenario, lost key coverage would be helpful.
+In this scenario, lost key coverage is helpful.

 - Your business offers vehicle transport for animals in your care.
 One day, a staff member and the accompanying animals are involved in a minor car accident.
 In this scenario, commercial automobile coverage is essential.

-This is why it’s valuable to work with an insurance company that’s familiar with pet care businesses, whether it’s for groomers, daycares, or even walkers.
+This is why it’s valuable to work with an insurance company that’s familiar with pet-care businesses, whether it’s for groomers, daycares, or walkers.
 These companies are more likely to offer the specific types of coverage you require and can build the perfect coverage package to suit your business’s needs.

 What is your budget?